 Ideally, there’s a plan in place that maps out the company’s communication strategy around employee terminations.
 If not, now is the time to create one.
-Managers should work in tandem with the leadership and PR teams to make sure everyone is aligned on how to communicate the news and answer questions.
+Managers should work in tandem with the leadership and PR teams to ensure everyone is aligned on communicating the news and answering questions.
 Otherwise, you risk having leaders share different messages across the company – which could cause confusion and add to the chaos.

 Break the silence

 While it may be tempting to sit back and hope the termination news blows over, silence is rarely the right option.
 This would only create tension and feelings that the company isn’t being transparent with its employees.
-It may also lead to false information being spread in the absence of actual facts.
-So break the silence, communicate the news authentically to your team, and be prepared to answer hard questions.
+It may also spread false information in the absence of facts.
+So break the silence, communicate the news authentically to your team, and be prepared to answer complex questions.

 Give the company time and space

-While we hope you don’t have to go through the difficult process of terminating an employee, there are things you can do to make the experience a bit less painful for all those involved.
+While we hope you don’t have to go through the difficult process of terminating an employee, you can do some things to make the experience a bit less painful for all involved.
 Take the steps to actively plan for, communicate, and support your employees and teams during this time, and we’re optimistic that you’ll be able to help them move forward past this challenging time together.

 Prepare for the unknown